S1120957/EvidenceBasedOraclesBayesian/README.md

         3. Prescription issuance, and
         4. Medical device (PMD) data availability.

-Then applies Bayes’ Theorem using predefined prior and conditional probabilities to:
+Then, Bayes’ Theorem is applied using predefined prior and conditional probabilities to:
         a) Compute likelihoods, joint probabilities, and posterior probabilities.
         b) Predict the most probable visit type (PPH or PPR) based on the evidence.
-        c) Emits detailed inference logs via events (BayesianCalc and VisitPhysician) for auditability and verifiability.
+        c) Emit detailed inference logs via events (BayesianCalc and VisitPhysician) for auditability and verifiability.